ewswlw/academic-research/genetic/genetic_instructions.md

 - Act like an expert in algo trading/stats
 - everything must be done within my poetry environment
+- all backtesting must be done using vectorbt

 ## 0. Scope & Success Criteria
 - everything should be in the same directory